What Should I Charge: A Price-Setting Framework for Service Operators

 Day 6: Update all pricing documents and proposals

-Remove your old rates.
-Everywhere.
+Remove your old rates—everywhere.

 Day 7: Quote a new rate to your first prospect

-If they push back: “I understand.
+“I understand.
 My rates reflect the value I deliver and the results clients see.
 If budget is a concern, I can recommend someone who might be a better fit.”

 Most freelancers discover one of two things on Day 7: